 March 28, 2023 |

 In recent months, Californians have endured a relentless barrage of atmospheric river systems, the massive volumes of water vapor that snake across the Pacific and unleash copious precipitation when they reach land.
+Tropical Storm Hilary drenched areas of Los Angeles with as much as six inches of rain in late August 2023.
+Street flooding occurred in downtown, and there were numerous road washouts in the surrounding mountains.
 The deluge has boosted historically low water levels, ending the state’s severe drought.
 But the flooding and landslides the systems bring severely test infrastructure and endanger lives and livelihoods, illustrating the many ways climate change increases risk to communities around the world.

 California’s “weather whiplash,” the rapid swings between dry and wet spells, is also worsening.
 Cities like New York and Miami face risks from coastal and urban flooding, but cities in California have compounding risks.
 They face increasing flood risks while also managing drought and wildfires.